michaelabrt/amazon-warehouse-deals-crawler/README.md

   - `EMAIL_PASSWORD`: sender email account password
   - `EMAIL_HOST`: Hostname of email provider, defaults to gmail ('smtp.gmail.com')

-- `yarn start` will run the server

-Example

-- You could either do `EMAIL_FROM=xxx EMAIL_TO=foo@gmail.com EMAIL_USER=bar@gmail.com EMAIL_PASSWORD=12345 yarn start` or create a .env file and add the variables in it to fire the server and crawl for deals infinitely
+- `yarn start` will run the server and crawl for deals until you stop it

 - `yarn cleanStorage` will reset the storage so already notified deals will be retriggered on match